typesnippet/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes to Core Features:

 * [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
+* [ ] Have you updated the documentation related to the changes you have made?
 * [ ] Have you written new tests for your core changes, as applicable?
 * [ ] Have you successfully ran tests with your changes locally?